WHAT DOCUMENTS DO I NEED TO BRING?

 - Children Attending College – 1098T for Tuition Paid, you may have to log in to your student’s account and print this

 - If you collected unemployment, be sure to bring your 1099-G.

-- If you collected NJ Unemployment, you will have to log in to your account and print your 1099-G.
+- If you collected NJ Unemployment or NJ Family Leave, you will have to log in to your account and print your 1099-G.

 - If you bought, sold or refinanced your home, bring your settlement sheet(s).

 - Letters received from IRS showing 3rd Round of Stimulus and Advanced Child Tax Credit